CoveAS/bring-fraktguiden-for-woocommerce/CONTRIBUTING.md

 ## Create a Release

-This section is for project maintainers only.
+This section applies to project maintainers only.

 **Prerequsites:**

 * [Node.js](https://nodejs.org)
 * [driv-cli](https://bitbucket.org/drivdigital/driv-cli)
 * [SVN](https://tortoisesvn.net/) (for commiting to Wordpress.org)
+* Write access to the Wordpress.org SVN repository

 **Procedure:**